Osinachi-Uro/Nginx-on-a-PrivateEC2Server-with-ALB-and-Route53/Blog Article for Holiday Challenge.md

 1. Create a Virtual Private Cloud (VPC)
 2. Create a Bastion Host
 3. Create 2 private EC2 instances
-4. Connect to the privite instances through the Bastion Host
+4. Connect to the private instances through the Bastion Host
 5. Install Nginx and configure hostname
 6. Set up Application Load balancer for the servers
 7. Set up Auto Scalling.